ktf/rooture/README.md

 Syntax and standard library
 ===========================

-Language syntax itself is close to any other LISP out there, so everything is expressed in reverse Polish notation, with the a
+Language syntax itself is close to any other LISP out there, so everything is expressed in reverse Polish notation, with the a few shortcuts to reduce the amount of code written.
+For example unresolved symbols bind automatically to their string counterpart so:

+    "foo"

+and

+    foo

+are actually the same.
+More documentation to come..

 ROOT Interoperability
 =====================